a

 LAXMIK@STANFORD.EDU MEMORIAL HALL ROOM 209

 Laxmi KumaranAdvanced Lecturer, Stage Management.
-Laxmi Kumaran has been with TAPS for eight years.
-She splits her time between teaching at Stanford and at UC Berkeley in the Theater, Dance & Performance Studies Department where she is also the Undergraduate Academic Advisor.
+Laxmi Kumaran has been with TAPS for nine years.
+She splits her time between teaching at Stanford and at UC Berkeley in the Theater, Dance & Performance Studies Departments.
 Laxmi spent several years as the Production Stage Manager at California Shakespeare Theater and at San Jose Repertory Theater.
 Before moving to the Bay Area, Laxmi stage managed in Chicago for a variety of theaters, including the Goodman Theatre and the Court Theatre.
 Laxmi has taught in the theater departments at San Jose State, Northern Illinois, DePaul, and Northwestern universities, and at the University of California Santa Cruz.
 Laxmi is a board member of the Theater Arts Advisory Committee at Santa Rosa Junior College.

 CHRISTIAN MEJIA | Lecturer